FunctionLab/onboarding/README.md

 Additionally, the introduction section of Curtis Huttenhower's Ph.D. [thesis](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=5&cad=rja&uact=8&ved=0ahUKEwjf0Yni-dXQAhUg24MKHTxRCLsQFgg1MAQ&url=ftp%3A%2F%2Fftp.cs.princeton.edu%2Freports%2F2008%2F841.pdf&usg=AFQjCNGg8uj4I5M4W3j-8IwNS7JSKuEIFA&sig2=y5yUx8Th7Lqa2AnsOj0hlw) is an excellent (and thorough) primer on functional genomics and related algorithms.

+## Lab Meeting

+Our weekly lab meeting consists of:
+  1. A slightly more formal one hour presentation (typically with slides, a general project intro, etc.) with group discussion.
+The rotation schedule is pinned to #functional on Slack.
+  2. A series of 30 minute mini group meetings that are project focused (typically quick updates on project progress, challenges, etc.).

+The lab meeting location alternates between Princeton and Flatiron (NYC).
+Meeting times and locations will be updated on the FunctionLab Google Calendar.

+Contact: Vicky

 ## Journal Club / Primer
-Journal clubs / primers are usually immediately before/after lab meeting.
+Journal clubs / primers are usually immediately before / after lab meeting.

 These meetings are a chance for people to present on either a recent paper or a topic of interest, either biological or technical (e.g., single-cell sequencing, kidney disease, deep learning, coding standards, new packages that may be of use to others).